Bratelion/ts-tm/README.md

 3. Soft Grey: `#E2E2E2` - This can be used for backgrounds or secondary elements.
 4. Dark Blue: `#17202A` - This can be used for text and important elements.
 5. Light Yellow: `#FDFD96` - This can be used for notifications or important highlights.
+6. Black: `#000000` - This can be used for text color on highlighted elements.

 #### For `dark mode`, we'll use darker shades of the same colors to maintain consistency: